ElectroBoy404NotFound/pico-uMIPS/README.md

 5. Then `cmake ..` for a release build or `cmake -DCMAKE_BUILD_TYPE=Debug ..` for a debug build
 6. Run `make`
 7. The output will be in build/uMIPS/ folder
+1. Setup the Pico SDK
+2. Clone the repo.
+3. cd into the folder in a terminal
+4. Run `mkdir build`
+5. Then `cmake ..` for a release build or `cmake -DCMAKE_BUILD_TYPE=Debug ..` for a debug build
+6. Run `make`
+7. The output will be in build/uMIPS/ folder

 ##### Flashing the Emulator Code (BOOTSEL Mode)
 1. Disconnect the Raspberry Pi Pico from the computer
 2. While pressing the `BOOTSEL` button on the pico, connect the pico the the computer
 3. Copy the file `build/uMIPS/pico-uMIPS.uf2` into the newly appeared flash drive `RPI-RP2`
+1. Disconnect the Raspberry Pi Pico from the computer
+2. While pressing the `BOOTSEL` button on the pico, connect the pico the the computer
+3. Copy the file `build/uMIPS/pico-uMIPS.uf2` into the newly appeared flash drive `RPI-RP2`

 ##### Preparing the SD Card
+TODO
 TODO